google/framework-for-osdu/osdu-r2/os-workflow/README.md

 Upon an `/updateWorkflowStatus` request:

 1. Validate the incoming request.
+    * Verify the authorization token.
+Fail workflow status update if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
-    * Validate the authentication token and the DELFI partition ID.
-Fail workflow status update if the token or the partition ID is not provided.
+    * Verify the partition ID.
+Fail workflow status update if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
     * Fail the request if the workflow ID or status is not provided.
     * Fail the request if the workflow status is not **running**, **finished**, or **failed**.
 2. Update the workflow status in the database.